Amazon claims that migrating from MongoDB to DocumentDB is “as easy as changing the database endpoint to the new Amazon DocumentDB cluster”.

 Fewer than 50% of MongoDB 4.0 aggregation pipeline stages and query language operators are supported.
 Missing functionality includes:

 Despite claiming support for change streams, over 80% of MongoDB’s change streams correctness tests still fail, due to DocumentDB:

 DocumentDB’s multi-document ACID transactions support, added in their 4.0 update, are limited when compared to transactions in MongoDB, failing over half of the standard test suite:

 In contrast, Atlas is updated as soon as each new database release is declared as Generally Available, meaning developers don’t have to wait months or years to access the latest platform enhancements.
-From MongoDB 5.0 onwards, Atlas will be updated even more frequently with new GA releases available every quarter, leaving DocumentDB even further behind.
-The upcoming MongoDB 5.0 release is scheduled to offer the Versioned API, which allows users to pin their application to a specific version of the MongoDB API with the confidence that their code will continue to run for years, without interruption, even as the database is upgraded beneath it.
-The Versioned API will provide you with a level of investment protection and API stability that is simply not possible with most other databases, including DocumentDB.
+Since the release of MongoDB 5.0 in June 2021, Atlas is now updated even more frequently with new GA releases available every quarter, leaving DocumentDB even further behind.
+MongoDB 5.0 was the first to offer the Stable API, which allows users to pin their application to a specific version of the MongoDB API.
+This gives them the confidence that their code will continue to run for years, without interruption, even as the database is upgraded beneath it.
+The Stable API provides you with a level of investment protection and API stability that is simply not possible with most other databases, including DocumentDB.

 The service is backed by thousands of support engineers, consultants, and solutions architects from MongoDB and the partner ecosystem who offer the benefits of collective MongoDB knowledge acquired supporting tens of thousands of MongoDB customers over the past decade.

 The development, release, and timing of any features or functionality described for our products remains at our sole discretion.
 This information is merely intended to outline our general product direction and it should not be relied on in making a purchasing decision nor is this a commitment, promise or legal obligation to deliver any material, code, or functionality.